 When looking at this it becomes obvious who the clear winner was.
 The one on the right is just a, “bit too much.”

 Now all we have left to do is polish the winner and make all of Montessori Live’s digital assets out of it.

 Final Digital Assets

-One of the biggest selling points of investing in a rebranding project, is that many organizations have used the same logo for many years.
-What they’re missing out on is that they can own updated digital assets that offer flexibility for branding: documents, ads, PowerPoint templates, contracts, business cards, merchandise, their website, and social media properties.
+One of the biggest selling points of investing in a rebranding project is that you gain customizable branding assets that look good on everything.
+The majority of small businesses, nonprofits, and schools are dealing with one or two image files that were given to them by the marketing agency that branded them years ago.
+Updated digital assets offer flexibility for digital & print: documents, ads, PowerPoint templates, contracts, business cards, merchandise, website, and social media properties.

 Having control and ownership over your digital branding assets becomes critical for any marketing efforts that you do both on & offline.

 Above, you’ll see a horizontal banner logo, a vertical logo, and then 3 social media icon variations.
 We also provided them with a large package of document templates, newly designed student handbook, 3 different types of business cards, newly designed certifications and diplomas, a brochure, a one page handout, and even e-mail signatures for staff members.